DukMastaaa/cppcube/README.md

 - Tidy up codebase, specify `const` member functions
 - Window title
 - Handle terminal resize events
+- Develop popup window classes
+- Generate info popup for scramble
-- Change side length of cube during run-time
+- Change side length of cube during run-time through popup
 - Shrink views if too large and display popups instead
 - Record summary statistics
 - Data export/import
 - Automatic saving (location of save file most likely OS-dependent)

 ### Could possibly implement
+- Arrow key navigation instead of entirely keyboard controls
 - Support for non-cubic WCA puzzles (pyraminx etc).
 Not likely to get visualisation but scrambles are possible... if i can make a model somehow..
 - Try to get orange colours to appear on terminal?
 Not sure if this is feasible given